DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 4. Combining different types of items in a section

-If your project presupposes usage of various elements, you can create sections with mixed types of items in the Shapebar.
+If your project uses various elements, you can create sections with mixed types of items in the Shapebar.
 Check the following example:

 ~~~jsx
 const editor = new dhx.DiagramEditor("editor_container", {